Vegan Mashed Cauliflower

 - black pepper to taste

 - Place the chopped cauliflower in a large pot of water and bring to a boil.
-Cook until fork tender.
+Cook until fork tender, about 5-6 minutes.

 - In a large frying pan, heat the olive oil over medium heat.
-Add the garlic, mushrooms and onion and saute until everything starts to soften.
+Add the garlic, mushrooms and onion and saute until everything starts to soften, about 6 minutes.

-- Add the kale to the pan and cook until soft.
+- Add the kale to the pan, mix and cook until soft.
+This only takes a couple minutes.

-- Once the cauliflower is cooked, strain then place in a food processor with the nutritional yeast, 4 cloves garlic, salt and either vegetable stock or non-dairy milk.
-Process until smooth and creamy.
-Add pepper to taste.
+- Once the cauliflower is cooked, strain then place in a food processor with the nutritional yeast, 4 cloves garlic and salt.
+Process until smooth and creamy, adding a 1-3 tbsp vegetable broth or dairy-free milk if needed to get it blending.
+Further season with salt and pepper, to taste.

-- Mix with the kale and mushrooms and serve topped with fresh parsley and chives.
+- Either add the blended cauliflower to the skillet with the kale and mushrooms or mix everything together in a large bowl.
+Serve right away topped with fresh chopped parsley and chives.